wp-plugins/twitget/readme.txt

 * Show your Twitter feed as a widget
 * Customize number of shown tweets
+* Customize if you want to show retweets or replies
 * Show profile box
 * Customize entire HTML output
 * Twitter API 1.1 support